Warning: This package is a prototype and is under active development. Breaking changes are likely.

 )

-If you wish to do model fitting and nowcasting, you will need to install CmdStan, which also entails having a suitable C++ toolchain setup.
+package instead, you will need to install CmdStan, which also entails having a suitable C++ toolchain setup.
 We recommend using the cmdstanr

-package.
+package to manage CmdStan.
 The Stan team provides instructions in the Getting started with cmdstanr

 vignette, with other details and support at the package site, but the brief version is: